realpega/Streeta/README.md

 Once the data is received from your device's `LocationManager`, it generates a dynamic link and sends it to the saved number.
 When the link is clicked on the recipient's device, it opens in <a href="https://play.google.com/store/apps/details?id=com.google.android.apps.maps">`Google Maps`</a> directly and shows the exact location where the app was triggered.
 The `Latitude` and the `Longitude` data are also sent seperately below the link (in the same message) for in case the recipient's device is not having <a href="https://play.google.com/store/apps/details?id=com.google.android.apps.maps">`Google Maps`</a> installed during the very last moment of Emergency.

 Once the SMS is sent, the `SmsActivity` doesn't close automatically to ensure that the SMS is sent properly if any sudden network issue arises.
-It also helps in identifying if any SMS was sent due to an accidental tap on Streeta's launcher.
+It also helps in identifying if any SMS was sent due to an accidental tap on the app's launcher.